Identity Theft Defense Lawyer

 If you are facing this type of charge, some of the most important things to understand are the prosecution’s burden of proof and your possible defenses.
 To secure a conviction of identity theft, it must be shown beyond a reasonable doubt that the defendant willfully acquired another person’s personal identifying information and, without that individual’s consent, used the information for an unlawful purpose.
 Obtaining personal identifying information with someone’s consent or for a legitimate objective does not constitute identity theft.
 It is essential to have a skilled attorney who can identify potential defenses and explore ways to get your charges reduced or dropped.

 Dedicated felony defense attorney Karren Kenney has the experience and qualifications to help Orange County defendants understand the charges against them and investigate their options.
 She will work tirelessly to stand up for your rights in court and in negotiations with the prosecution.
 Ms. Kenney has prevailed in numerous trials, securing several not guilty verdicts and dismissals.
-Based in Costa Mesa, we serve residents in many Southern California communities, including Irvine, Huntington Beach, Santa Ana, and surrounding areas.
+Based in Costa Mesa and San Diego, we serve residents in many Southern California communities.
 Call (855) 505-5588 or contact us today online for a free initial consultation.